-Aston Martin revamp backed
+Aston Martin revamp has financial backing

 Aston Martin Lagonda Ltd. is considering its first crossover as the maker of the $184,000 DB9 sports car plans to refresh its lineup in the biggest investment plan in the British marque’s history.